-Intragroup transactions and balances and the resulting unrealised profits are eliminated on consolidation.
+In preparing consolidated financial statements, intra-group balances and transactions and the resulting unrealized profits are eliminated on consolidation.
 Unrealised losses are eliminated on consolidation and the relevant assets are assessed for impairment.
-The consolidated financials statements reflect external transactions and balances only.
+The consolidated financial statements reflect external transactions and balances only.
+The total comprehensive income of a subsidiary is attributed to the Group and to the non-controlling interest even if this results in the non controlling interest having a deficit balance.